marcom/Llama.jl/README.md

 You can either download the weights from the [HuggingFace Hub](https://huggingface.co) (search for "GGUF" to download the right format) or convert them from the original PyTorch weights (see [llama.cpp](https://github.com/ggerganov/llama.cpp) for instructions.)

-Good weights to start with are the Dolphin-family fine-tuned weights, which are Apache 2.0 licensed and can be downloaded [here](https://huggingface.co/TheBloke/dolphin-2.6-mistral-7B-dpo-GGUF).
+Good weights to start with are the Llama3-family fine-tuned weights ([here](https://huggingface.co/bartowski/Meta-Llama-3.1-8B-Instruct-GGUF) with a Llama-specific licence) or Qwen 2.5 family, which are Apache 2.0 licensed and can be downloaded [here](https://huggingface.co/Qwen/Qwen2.5-Coder-7B-Instruct-GGUF).
 Click on the tab "Files" and download one of the `*.gguf` files.
-We recommend the Q4_K_M version (~4.4GB).
+We recommend the Q5_K_M version (~5.5GB).

 In the future, there might be new releases, so you might want to check for new versions.